City Clerk

 • Provide accurate information to candidates and general public

-• Maintains election supplies for the city and surrounding communities
+• Maintains election supplies for the city

 • Designs voting districts and wards in accordance with census, city staff & county officials